binarykitchen/videomail-client/README.md

 Check out the full version with all its features on [videomail.io](https://videomail.io) itself.
 Aim is to turn this into a stable product in the near future with some external assistance.

-On that site I just include `require('videomail-client')` in the app logic.
+On that site I just include `import VideomailClient from "videomail-client"` in the app logic.

-Another live example would be https://seeflow.co.nz/contact/ or https://www.deaf.org.nz/contact/.
-There are plenty if you just ask us.
+Another live example would be https://seeflow.co.nz/contact or https://www.deaf.org.nz/contact There are plenty if you just ask us.
 And way more will follow, we are rolling ...

 <a name="options"></a>

 ## Options

 There are many options you can pass onto the VideomailClient constructor.
-Check out the annotated source code at [src/options.js](https://github.com/binarykitchen/videomail-client/blob/master/src/options.js)
+Check out the annotated source code at [src/options.ts](https://github.com/binarykitchen/videomail-client/blob/master/src/options.ts)

 In most cases, these defaults are good enough.
 But `siteName` should be changed when you deploy your own site, see <a href="#whitelist">Whitelist</a>.

-Looking at the examples in the `/prototype` folder should give you some ideas how to use these options.
+Looking at the examples in the `/src/stories` folder should give you some ideas how to use these options.

 <a name="api"></a>